MIT (Merchant-Initiated Transaction) Flows

 payment[0].merchantInitiated.type: OTHER_PAYMENT

-Order (MIT) Req should include also the following fieldsorderType: MERCHANTINITIATED
+MIT Order Request should include also the following fieldsorderType: MERCHANT_INITIATED

 payment[0].merchantInitiated.initialOrderId